gregdp/chimerax-qscore/README.md

 Example usage 2:
 * To generate a file with per-residue Q-scores:
-* In command line: "qscore #1 toVolume #2 useGui False mapResolution 3.1"
+* Command line: "qscore #1 toVolume #2 useGui False mapResolution 3.1"
 * #1 refers to residues to calculate Q-scores for
 * #2 refers to volume
 * mapResolution is used to generate a 'expected Q-score' baseline to compare resulting Q-scores to
+* Command line: "qscore #1 toVolume #2 useGui False mapResolution 3.1 window 3"
+* window 3 averages Q-scores from +/- 3 connected residues

 Example usage 3:
 * To show residues/atoms and densities: